 Those charged with governance are responsible for the other information.
-The other information comprises the information included in the Registered Entity's annual report for the period 1 October 2020 to 30 June 2021 but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Registered Entity's annual report for the year ended 30 June 2022 but does not include the financial report and our auditor's report thereon.